-The tables/graphs below show the average salmon and trout densities for the temporal site on the Dwyryd catchment since 2012.
+The tables/graphs below show the average salmon and trout densities for the temporal sites on the Dwyryd catchment since 2013.
 NB - no surveys were carried out in 2017 & 2019 due to high flows, 2020 was cancelled due to covid restrictions.
+Site 24 on the Cynfal is a new annual site and has only been surveyed in 2018 and 2022.
 NA stands for not applicable.